Google Tag Manager

 • Go to issuecapture.com/signup and create a free account

-• Copy your API key (it starts with "ic_")
+• Copy the API key — it starts with "ic_"

 2